continuouspipe/continuouspipe/documentation/content/guides/laravel.md

 We will overwrite the default key during deployments.

-Since we are going to configure our application to use redis for our cache and session storage we need to add the package `predis/predis` to our porject.
+Since we are going to configure our application to use redis for our cache and session storage we need to add the package `predis/predis` to our project.

 ```shell
 $ composer require predis/predis